Fytex/H43/README.md

 You might be asking why I didn't put Mass DM as a command since that is such a recognized one.
 The answer is obvious...
 This wasn't made to annoy everyone in a server but to "prank" friend's server....

 If you want you can give me feedback for me to improve.
-One of the reasons I built this was to learn programming (the other reason is above xD)
+One of the reasons I built this was to learn programming (the other reason is above xD).
+When I have time I'll try to make this code better :D

 **Please read the last part at least if you want to skip the steps**